CrookedNoob/TensorFlow_Basic_Tutorial/README.md

 ```python
 writer = tf.summary.FileWriter([logdir], [graph])
 ```
-<br/>*logdir* is the path where the log files for the event will be created and the *graph* is the one taht we are using for our code.
+<br/>*logdir* is the path where the log files for the event will be created and the *graph* is the one that we are using for our code.
 The *graph* can be either user defined or created by default.
 Inour case it is the default one.
 For the default graph, we will use,<br/>
 >tf.get_default_graph()
 <br/>